udevbe/westfield/README.md

-# westham
+# Westfield
-Wayland html5 protocol generator
+Wayland HTML5 protocol

+Playground for what will ultimately be an HTML5 Wayland protocol & generator.
+ The library can be used to write an HTML5 Wayland compositor.